Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ## Full dataset

-One more step left to do.
+One more step left.
 Use the whole dataset!

 Go into `src/DataHandling.js` and change one line: